 1. The risk monitor sends immediate alert / margin call to the PB risk control team and the trading client

 2. Risk control teams go check the exchange account to confirm the situation and contact the trading client

 3. If the client commits to top up collateral in the agreed timeline, that’s ok.
-But if the situation is bad (e.g., client does not respond while loss is quickly increasing, or client refuses or fails to top up collateral in time), DMA-PB will –
+But if the situation is bad (e.g., client does not respond while loss is quickly increasing, or client refuses or fails to top up collateral in time), direct market access prime brokerages will –

 Usually a slippage is expected during liquidation, so the DMA-PB has to take immediate action before the client loses all collateral, and if the client trades low cap altcoins (typical for funding rate arbitrage) the LTV level has to be more convervative.

 DMA-PB keep all the funds under their own exchange accounts while they need to distribute API keys and secrets to clients.
 It’s crucial to keep all the API keys and secrets within 100% safe control.

 There can be different layers of exchanges API key

 · Read-only: for monitoring and crypto buyside trade reconciliation purpose